apiacademy/2016-07-hyperclient/README.md

 Content for hypermedia client tutorial for 2016-07 RESTFest UK in Edinburgh

+## Tutorial Day
+This tutorial is set up for a 1/2 day.
+The aim is to get an idea of what it takes to design and code a simple  hypermedia client.
+There is a lot of code in this tutorial.
+It is possible we won't get through all of it in this one session but I included both starter templates and completed editions of each of the major coding sessions.
+That way you can review this after the tutorial on your own.

 ### Agenda

  - 09:00 - 09:15 : What is a Hypermedia client? (slides)